glacials/twos.dev/src/cold/filters.md

 That's the paradox.

 The Great Filter is one solution to this paradox.
-It proposes that every advanced civilization hits some wall that stops it, the same wall every time.
+It proposes that some big bad event inevitably happens in the course of any developing civilization that dooms it, and it's the same event for every civilization.

-Usually, ideas for possible Great Filters are extinction-level events.
-Nuclear war, climate change, hyperintelligent AI, plague, exhaustion of resources.
+Usually, ideas for possible Great Filters are dramatic extinction-level events like nuclear war, climate change, hyperintelligent AI, plague, or exhaustion of resources.

 I'd like to propose some less popular alternatives.

-## Stopped Having Happy Accidents
+## Stopped Having Accidents

+When speaking about populations, **replacement** is when the average person produces 1.0 children.
+Mathematically replacement is vital to the continuation of any species.
+An average production of even 0.9 children per person means each generation is smaller than the last, until there is simply no next generation.

 We already know that as populations develop, birth rates decline.
-Contraceptives, family planning, education, individual freedoms, and opportunity all work together to create more thoughtful and intentional individual reproduction.
+Contraceptives, family planning, education, individual freedoms, and opportunity all work together to create more thoughtful and intentional reproduction.

-When speaking about population levels, an average person producing 1.0 children is called **replacement**.
-Mathematically, it's vital to the continuation of the species that we are at or above replacement.
-An average production of even 0.9 children per person means each generation is smaller than the last, until there is simply no next generation.

 Historically, reaching replacement has been easy.
-It's why we are 8 billion strong.
-It turns out when the process that makes children is fun, children get made.
+The process that makes children is fun, so children get made.

-But if we reach a world where every child is planned—no "oopsies"—would we even be _close_ to replacement?
+But as we approach a world that disconnects recreational sex from pregnancy, it's possible we won't reach replacement.
+It's possible we won't even get _close_.

-Do you know any couples who _plan_ to have 3+ children, or any other configuration that would beat replacement?
+How many couples do you know who _plan_ to have 3+ children?
-I bet your social circle is biased towards the first world, but it's only a matter of time before those freedoms become available to everyone.

-It's a good thing we're working towards that.
+Perhaps the largest human generation ever to exist already does.
+It will be a fantastic thing for each individual to lead their life how they want.
 Also, it might end the species.

-It may have already ended other species.
-Perhaps we’re the most populous generation of humans the universe will ever see, and it will just go down from here.
-Lack of birth control is an evolutionary necessity, so perhaps once a species advances enough to fix it, that's the end.
+Lack of reproductive freedom is one of the more sinister evolutionary necessities.
+Perhaps once a species advances enough to fix that, it's the beginning of the end.

-## Never Developed the Tools to be Heard
+Perhaps thousands of civilizations have already gone through this.

+## Purposefully Stopped Inventing

 Humans are unique on the planet for two reasons.
 First, we’re toolmakers.